 We are all familiar with the tale of how a wounded King Arthur Pendragon was carried in a boat by Morgan Le Fae to the Land of the Dead in Avalon.
 But we may not realise that this is just a tiny fragment of a much longer and more ancient wisdom story about how our hero battled the elements in the starry, stormy firmamental seas to win the hallowed Cauldron, otherwise known as the Holy Grail.

-It was the Norman scribes in the 12th and 13th centuries who allowed that fragment to remain in the consensual consciousness, to encourage the belief in the minds of the “difficult” Celts – who were always threatening revolt – that their Arthur was dead.
+It was the Norman scribes in the 12th and 13th centuries who allowed the story of Arthur’s passage to Avalon to remain in the consensual consciousness as his transition to the Land of the Dead, to encourage the belief in the minds of the “difficult” Celts – who were always threatening revolt – that their Arthur was dead.

 It was for the same reason that, around the same time, the Benedictine monks exhumed “Arthur’s skeleton” from the grounds in Glastonbury Abbey.
 It was all just part of a propaganda exercise to create a politically convenient pseudohistory by persuading the masses that a metaphorical figure was actually a historical personage who had now passed on from this realm.

 In this way, the mythical Mists of Avalon became a useful cognitive curtain preventing further exploration.
 However, when we push through that mind fog, we can excavate the real “grave” of the Pendragon king to find the full original saga – a thrilling, heroic, mythic tale that reinvigorates the spirit of Arthur we all hold dear in our dreaming fields, and who is currently rising in our hearts again.

 And when we engage with the Celtic knot weave of this tale shamanically, we can then understand the real meaning of the Holy Grail and recast our vision of Merlin’s Round Table of Twelve Knights as astronomical and astrological.